Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are three trips per day across all routes, equating to roughly two weekly trips per individual stop.
+Across all routes, service frequency averages three trips per day, equating to roughly two weekly trips per individual stop.

 Frequently Asked Questions - Transport